Bruno-Macedo/hacklab/1_Linux.md

 - id
 - last = who used
 - sudo -l = commands for invoking user
+  - what kind of command can be run

 - ifconfig - nmcli dev show / ipconfig /all